ojuuji/jekyll-imgwh/README.md

 Plugin also logs a lot of info which can help to resolve errors raised by it.
 Use `jekyll serve --verbose` flag to output this debug info.

-Example markup:
+For example, for template

 ```
 {% imgwh "/assets/images/{{ product.key }}.png" alt="{{ project.title }} Logo" class="www-logo" %}
 ```

-Here is full round of debug messages for it in case of successful generation:
+it would print something like this in case of successful generation:

 ```
 $ bundle exec jekyll serve --verbose
 <...>